lmserrano/virtual_thread_workshop/README.md

 # TL;DR
 - Let's build a web scraper!
-- Run the Spring project inside [this repository](https://github.com/davidtos/workshop_server), it has the web server we scrape inside it
+- Run the Spring project inside [this repository](https://github.com/davidtos/workshop_server), it has the web server you will scrape inside it
-- Follow along with the steps below (Ron and David give some theory, hints, and background info between steps)
+- Follow along with the steps below
 - Are you already done and want to start with the next step? go head! :-)
 - Any questions?
 Feel free to ask!
 I more than happy to answer them